robertoachar/workshop-workflow-node/docs/workshop/environment.md

 Se a instalação estiver correta, o comando irá apresentar a versão instalada no seu sistema operacional.
 No meu caso, a versão é a **v6.4.1**.

-::: warning Versão do npm
+::: warning Autalização do npm
 O instalador do Node.js nem sempre instala a última versão do npm.
 :::